lsst-sqre/sqr-057/index.rst

       velero@$PROJECT_ID.iam.gserviceaccount.com

-Install Velero Server using the GCP plugin
+Install Velero server using the GCP plugin
 ------------------------------------------

+Finally, install the Velero server in your GKE cluster using the `Velero command-line client`_:

 .. prompt:: bash$ $,# auto